 Forms that are well designed often go unnoticed.
 When forms are simple, understandable, and collect the required information, life goes on.
 When forms are poorly designed or allowed to get out of date, organizations often hastily append new forms rather than take the time to revise the original.
 Bureaucracy ensues!

-There also are types of form documents that occupy the middle zone between printed documents and web forms.
+There are also types of form documents that lie between printed documents and web forms.
 These forms are typically in PDF format but can sometimes be in Word (.doc) or other common formats.
 PDF form documents are an on-screen version of a printed form.
 They are often delivered electronically to the respondent (e.g. via web download or email).
 They may be printed, filled out, scanned into another PDF, and returned electronically.

 When you see a form on a web page, the input boxes and options are displayed using the HTML programming language.
 What you might call a “question” or a “blank” on a printed form is known as a “placeholder” or “field” or “form input” on a web form.
 HTML looks the same on any web page until further programming is used to personalize the look.
 Cascading Style Sheets (CSS) offers endless possibilities for adjusting the colors, fonts, and sizes of form elements.